Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Discussion

 Previous studies usually assumed a fixed value of $D_{\rm f}=2$ through the simulations \citep[e.g.,][]{Gao+17,Lavvas+19}; however, this approach is not adequate for dust aggregates in escaping atmospheres.
-This is because, as the terminal velocity is invariant with aggregate sizes for $D_{\rm f}=2$, the dust aggregates are always transported upward by outflow even if they grow into extremely large sizes.
+This is because, as the terminal velocity is invariant with aggregate sizes for $D_{\rm f}=2$, the dust aggregates are always transported upward by outflow even if they grow into extremely large sizes, unless the size becomes larger than the mean free path of ambient gas particles.
 In reality, large aggregates tend to experience collisions with smaller aggregates, leading to increase $D_{\rm f}$ and terminal velocity.
 The model of \citet{Ohno+20b} adopts the volume averaging method of \citet{Okuzumi+09} to explicitly simulate the evolution of $V_{\rm agg}$ at each mass bin without assuming a specific $D_{\rm f}$.
 This approach enables us to trace the evolution of $D_{\rm f}$ caused by collisions with small particles, which enables us to avoid the aforementioned unrealistic behaviors. } We also include the compression of dust aggregates caused by ram pressure from gas drag by setting a minimum particle density following the equilibrium porosity recipe of \citet{Ohno+20a}.
 For more detailed descriptions of the porosity evolution model, we refer readers to \citet{Ohno+20a,Ohno+20b} and references therein.